Labotsibeni Mdluli: Later life

 Labotsibeni died after a long illness at Zombodze on 15 December 1925 and was buried there.
 In an obituary The Times noted that she had for two generations been ‘the best known native woman in South Africa’.
 T. D. Mweli Skota's African Yearly Register noted that ‘she was a wonderful woman; a good, wise and tactful ruler, and acknowledged by all the representatives of the British Throne as one of the cleverest rulers in Africa’ (Skota, 77).

+Today, eSwatini is also affectionately referred to as kaGogo eSwatini in her honor, with Gogo meaning ‘grandmother’ in Siswati, a reference to Labotsibeni’s enduring legacy and her role as a respected national matriarch.